Heart examination

 How much does a heart examination at a veterinarian cost?

 The price of a heart examination for a dog or cat depends on how much is to be done.
-A guide price can be obtained from our reception, and you will receive a price estimate after an initial consultation.
-Sometimes there is a need for further investigations such as blood tests and X-ray diagnostics.
-The vet will discuss it with you beforehand.
+A guide price can be obtained from our reception and you will receive a price estimate after an initial consultation.
+Sometimes further examinations such as blood tests and X-ray diagnostics are needed.
+The veterinarian will discuss this with you in advance.
 Price estimates are signed digitally or at our reception.

 Read more about other treatment options in our clinic here!